wds4/tapestry-protocol/tips/core-protocol/README.md

 - [TIP-0.0.8](livingTapestry.md) the living tapestry

 ## Core Methods: TIPs 0.1.x
-- [TIP-0.1.0](conceptGraph.md) the Concept Graph: pseudo-arbitrary alternatives are organized into sets
+- [TIP-0.1.0](conceptGraph.md) the Concept Graph: knowledge is organized into chunks and grouped into sets
 - [TIP-0.1.1](grapevine.md) the Grapevine: weighted averages among trusted entities are used to settle linguistic decisions